OHI-Science/ohimanual/3_conduct_manual/use_tbx_to_modify_goal_models.md

 1. Go to the appropriate goal section.

 ### Model modification
 Your repository is pre-loaded with r codes for calculations from the 2014 Global assessment.
 Regardless of how you have changed your models, the basic sequence of events are similar for all goals.
-In `functions.R`, each goal is set up as a function (eg. ``` HAB = functions(layers) {...} ```} and you will make modifications for each goal within its function.
+In `functions.R`, each goal is set up as a function (eg. ``` HAB = functions(layers) {...} ```) and you will make modifications for each goal within its function (ie. the { }).
 Below is the step-by-step instruction on how to modify CS goal model and calculate its status and trend, as an example.

 #### Load data
-1. Identify and select the data layers we need. _(Note that the layer names are what was set up in layers.csv.
+1. **Identify and select the data layers** we need. _(Note that the layer names are what was set up in layers.csv.
 Now the toolbox will look for those layers)_

 ```
 lyrs = c('cs_condition',